SoCalledChristian/socalledchristian.github.io/cheat-sheets/two-pauls.md

 Who's your favorite apostle?
 If you said Paul, then *which* Paul is your favorite?
 The one in the Book of Acts, or the one who wrote the letters?
 If that follow-up question doesn't make sense, then consider these others:

 Isn't Acts mostly a rehash of Paul's letters?
-- No. Acts presents a lot of material that's nowhere in Paul's letters:
+- No. Acts presents a lot of information that's nowhere in Paul's letters:
   - Details about his conversion experience
-  - His status as a Roman citizen
+  - His legal status as a Roman citizen
-  - His pedigree as a young student of Gamaliel
+  - His pedigree as a student of Gamaliel
   - His skills as an orator and debater
   - His miraculous powers (healings, exorcisms, raising the dead)
 - Conversely, Paul's letters contain information that's missing from or even conflicts with Acts:
-  - His apostolic credentials
+  - Claims about his apostolic credentials and independence
   - His interactions with the Jersusalem apostles
   - The source and content of his own gospel message
-  - His dogmatic opposition to the Law
+  - His dogmatic opposition to the Law of Moses
-  - His physical appearance and afflictions
+  - His physical afflictions and "thorn in the flesh"

 How strong was the friendship between Paul and Peter?
 - Acts presents Paul and Peter as the primary apostles with parallel ministries who carried a unified gospel message across the Roman Empire.